 B.S.
 Pre-Professional Studies

-Dr. Parr served two terms on the Secretary’s Advisory Committee on Animal Health for USDA and is a Past President of the US Animal Health Association and is the current President of the Southern Animal Health Association.
+Dr. Parr served two terms on the Secretary's Advisory Committee on Animal Health for USDA and is a Past President of the US Animal Health Association and the Southern Animal Health Association.
 Dr. Parr served in the AVMA House of Delegates for eight years representing South Carolina and is currently a member of the SCAV Executive Committee.
 He represented USAHA on the AVMA Animal Agriculture Liaison Committee was elected to the AVMA Council on Public Health in 2021 and represents COPH on the AVMA Food Safety Advisory Committee and as Alternate on the AALC.
-Dr. Parr was recognized by the SC Association of Veterinarians as the Veterinarian of the Year (2012) and Distinguished Veterinarian of the year (2019), received the Distinguish Service Award from the SC Pork Board in 2015 and was inducted into the SC Dairy Hall of Fame in 2017 and received the Rowland P Alston, Sr Award for Excellence in Public Relations in 2019.
+Dr. Parr was recognized by the SC Association of Veterinarians as the Veterinarian of the Year (2012) and Distinguished Veterinarian of the year (2019), received the Distinguish Service Award from the SC Pork Board in 2015 and 2021, was inducted into the SC Dairy Hall of Fame in 2017 and received the Rowland P Alston, Sr Award for Excellence in Public Relations in 2019.
 He was recognized by the University of Georgia College of Veterinary Medicine as a Distinguished Alumni (Academia) in 2020 and was recognized for professional achievement by the Clemson CAFLS Alumni Association in 2021.
 Gov. McMaster awarded Dr. Parr the Order of the Palmetto in 2021, SC's highest civilian honor.

 Extension and Outreach

 Previously member of the Livestock and Forages Extension Program team